The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 Source- StartupBonsai

-If your conversion graph goes up after your remarketing campaigns, you’re going good.
+If your conversion graph goes up after your remarketing campaigns, you’re going well.
 But if there’s no movement in your conversion, you should optimize your campaigns.

 So abandoned cart rate is a significant KPI that shows how your remarketing campaigns are performing.